rdybka/vht/doc/vht.1.md

 ## Mandy
 Mandy, if active, will strum it's track with playhead based on bearing of an imaginary turtle trapped on boundary of a low-iteration wobbling fractal.
-It's limited by FPU, unprecise, unpredictable and it has been requested that users refrain from utilising it as a fractal explorer.
 Tinkering introduces chaos.
 Good luck.

 ## Probbies and randies
 Turning on probs (ctrl+5) for a track, reveals the probability (in %).
 Mid-clicking and dragging velocity or time